lrug/lrug.org/source/meetings/2015/october/index.html.md

 > In this talk would like to focus on dealing with N+1: how to detect it,
 > how to get rid of it and, most importantly, how to avoid it.

+### Book Giveaway

+{::sponsor name="Future Learn" size="main" /}

+Our friends at [Future Learn](https://www.linkedin.com/company/infinitium-global) have arranged to give away a book to 16 lucky LRUG members.
+The 16 winners of the giveaway are able to choose a copy of [Practical Object Oriented Design with Ruby](http://www.poodr.com/) or [10 PRINT CHR$(205.5+RND(1)); : GOTO 10](https://mitpress.mit.edu/books/10-print-chr2055rnd1-goto-10).
+If you'd like to enter use [this form](http://goo.gl/forms/aE4fuUdgtz).
+The deadline for entry is 1pm on Monday, 12th October 2015.

 Pub
 ---